by AMACO brent

 Lift up and quickly remove small clay coil.
 Shape ‘handle’ into a “C” for attaching after feet are attached.

 Make feet from sprig mold using same technique as handle.

 Attach feet with larger half of foot wrapped gently around and up the outside of the base.
 Point bottom of feet up and smooth connections using wood smoothing tool.

 Attach handle and if desired, more decorative sprigs.

 Smooth rim and spout with chamois and fingers.

 Slow dry with plastic draped over pitcher for 24 hours.
 Remove drape of plastic and continue drying until bone dry.
 Bisque fire pitcher to Cone 04 and finish by applying final glaze decoration.
 Glaze fire.
 Pitchers can be made with low fire (Cone 04) clay or mid/high fire (Cone 5/6) clay.
 Match glaze to clay type, Cone 04 clay with Cone 04 glaze, etc. Decoration on wet and leather hard clay can be done with Velvet underglazes before the bisque fire.

 Glaze that fits Chosen Clay

-- Hardwood Thickness Strips Glaze Brushes Glaze Applicator Texture Molds Sprig Molds Textured Rollers
+- Wire Clay Cutter Hardwood Rolling Pin Hardwood Thickness Strips Glaze Brushes Glaze Applicator Texture Molds Sprig Molds Textured Rollers Double-Ended Clay Shaper

 - MINI SRC Vinegar Wooden Throwing Ribs Velvet Underglazes